valtimo-platform/kvk-handelsregister-plugin/backend/plugin/README.md

 ## Kvk plugin

 This module includes both frontend and backend components as part of the Kvk Handelsregister plugin, intended for use in the GZAC implementation.
+It also includes a Business Model Process as example to filter vestigingen based on zip code range

 ## Source code